rencreations/atlas/docs/notes/development-log.md

 - 2025-09-29 — Confirmed behavior matches the docs after manual verification.
 - 2025-10-05 — Discussed rollback safety and monitoring coverage.
 - 2025-10-06 — Agreed on the acceptance criteria for the upcoming change.
+- 2025-10-10 — Closed the loop on the last review thread.